-The good news is, there’s ways to identify the causes of different brown spots depending on their location, colouring and your Fiddle Leaf’s care routine.
+The good news is, there’s ways to identify and treat the causes of different brown spots depending on their location, colouring and your Fiddle Leaf’s care routine.

 In this post I’ll be explaining the different causes of brown spots for FLFs, and by the end of it you should be able to identify what’s causing spots on your Fiddle and how to make sure it doesn’t keep happening.